itsEinn/attiny85-badusb/README.md

 2. Connect to the target computer and run it.
 3. The script initiates the download process to the target device using the specified APK file path.

-For more information on how the script works, please refer to the [DigiQuack](https://github.com/CedArctic/digiQuack) documentation.

 *Note: This description clearly states the purpose and usage of the script.
 It is important to refrain from using the script for malicious purposes.*

 ---